Timeline of Victories

 We file the infamous McAdams v.
 Marquette case.
 Our client, a tenured, conservative professor for over 30 years was terminated by the university over his blog post.
 It would prove to be a long, protracted battle.
 We continued defending WI’s Right to Work Law.
 Our policy team releases “Fencing Out Opportunity,” the first in a series regarding occupational licensing issues in Wisconsin.

 The Wisconsin Supreme Court decides in our clients’ favor in Milewski v.
-City of Dover.
+Town of Dover.
 The Court ruled that statutes stripping owners of appeal rights, if they refuse to consent to an interior search of their home, are unconstitutional.
 WILL issues “Apples to Apples” report on school choice and wins cases in the Wisconsin Supreme Court on behalf of property owners and parents.
 The Wisconsin Supreme Court upholds Right to Work.

 A hard fought victory is earned for Professor McAdams as the Wisconsin Supreme Court ruled Marquette breached his contract in censoring him.
 We file new lawsuits supporting academic freedom, school choice, and economic liberty, most notably, the “wedding barn case.”
 Our policy team releases two reports on the opioid crisis and the resulting strains on Wisconsin’s foster care system.